andredewes/aoai-smart-loadbalancing/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fandredewes%2Faoai-smart-loadbalancing%2Fmain%2Fazuredeploy.json)

 - Clicking the Deploy button above, you will be taken to an Azure page with the required parameters.
-You need to fill the parameters beginning with "BACKEND_X_" (see below in [Configuring the OpenAI endpoints](#Configuring-the-OpenAI-endpoints) for more information on what they do)
+You need to fill the parameters beginning with "Backend_X_" (see below in [Configuring the OpenAI endpoints](#Configuring-the-OpenAI-endpoints) for more information on what they do)
 - After the deployment is finished, go to your newly created Container Apps service and from the Overview menu, get the Application Url of your app.
 The format will be "https://app-[something].[region].azurecontainerapps.io".
 This is the URL you will call from your client applications